 For those of you who are looking for a template to get started, here is a great Google doc template created by Moz to help you get started.
 This template runs you through everything that is needed to create your content strategy.

-2. Get in-depth understanding of your target audience
+Get an in-depth understanding of your target audience

 Susan Chritton probably defines this the best in her book “Personal Branding for Dummies”, where she underscores the importance of understanding your audience.